Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Introduction

 On utility of the synthetic datasets, we demonstrate and compare the effectiveness of the proposed DPMPM and DP-areal synthesizers in preserving important global and local distributional characteristics of the CE data.
 On disclosure risks evaluation (i.e. evaluating the risks of disclosure by releasing the synthetic data, as the level of disclosure risks is negatively proportional to privacy protection), we propose new disclosure risks measures to capture inherent risk in the original, confidential data to help set context for the reduction in disclosure risks offered by our two candidate synthesizers.
 Specifically, we consider the inherent minimum and maximum disclosure risks, which give us a lower bound and an upper bound of acceptable disclosure risks.
-The resulting range of acceptable disclosure risks therefore enables data disseminating agencies to make comparisons of the disclosure risks between the original data and the synthetic data to facilitate decision making about synthetic data release.

-Section \ref{intro:CEdata} introduces details of the CE sample data in the application, and discusses its features that motivate the development of our synthesizers.
-Section \ref{intro:literature} provides a literature review of synthetic data generation, synthesis of geographic locations, and review of existing methods of disclosure risks evaluation.